seanjensengrey/experimental/erlang/wilderness/02/episode-02.rst

 :Author: Todd D. Greenwood-Geer
 :Date: Tue Feb 12  2011
-:Version: 0.1
+:Version: 0.2
+:Index: Index_ : Listing of all the episodes

 -----------------------
 How to Create an App
 -----------------------

 In this demo, I'm going to use Sinan to create an application skeleton.
 Later, I'll use Rebar to create individual files.
+See:

+ * Sinan_Faxien_Demo_
+ * Basho_Rebar_Demo_
+ * Erlware_
+ * Rebar_

 1. Create A Sample Application Skeleton::